 Owls are one of the most identifiable nocturnal animals, meaning they are known for being alert at night and sleeping during the day.
-While not all owls are nocturnal, many are and the noises they make are often heard in rural, wooded areas where they nest.
+While not all owls are nocturnal, many are and the owl noises they make are often heard in rural, wooded areas where they nest.

 Both male and female owls hoot, but male hoots are usually deeper than females.
 Owls usually begin hooting at dusk and will continue until about midnight.
 Hooting may start again briefly before dawn.

 Owls will sometimes shriek when threatened.
-Great horned owls, for example, will emit a high-pitched note when attacking threatening animals.
+Great horned owls, for example, will emit a high-pitched owl noises when attacking threatening animals.
 Barking owls have also been known to give loud screeches during breeding season.

 Some owls, like the Australian barking owl, give a loud “wuf wuf” noise for which they are named.
 These calls are often given in a volley fashion between male and female owls and may be part of a mating or location ritual.
 These volleys may go on for a few minutes, but don't continue the entire night.

 Threatened owls have also been known to growl to deter predators.
-The great horned owl’s growl sounds like a short, low-pitched honk from deep in the throat.
+The Great horned owl’s growl sounds like a short, low-pitched honk from deep in the throat.

 Therefore the shrieking of infant owls can signal hunger or an attempt desire to call back their parent.
 Many different owl species making shrieking sounds as infants include the common barn owl, the common scops owl and the common sooty owl.